SymQuest Blog

 Posted by Josh Scowcroft

-Password Best Practices
+Password Management Best Practices for 2024

-Implement Two-Factor Authentication
+Implement Multi-Factor Authentication (MFA)

-Don't Repeat Passwords on Multiple Sites or Cycle Through Passwords
+Don't Repeat or Cycle Through Passwords

 A surprising number of people reuse passwords regardless of the risks.
 Microsoft revealed that 73% of users have the same password for work and personal accounts.
-This is a significant issue because all it takes is an insecure personal account getting hacked for the hacker to pose a potential threat to the company.
+This is a significant issue because all it takes is an unsecured personal account getting hacked for the hacker to pose a potential threat to the company.

 Change Passwords When Employees Leave